 The Endoscopy Center at St. Anthony’s Medical Center offers a comprehensive range of diagnostic procedures and treatments for inpatients and outpatients with Gastrointestinal (GI) diseases.
-Designed with quality, safety, privacy, efficiency and patient convenience in mind, the Endocscopy Center is a state-of-the-art facility equipped with the latest technology including High Definition monitors as well as an electronic medical record system, which provides your physician with information regarding previous exams and treatment modalities immediately.
+Designed with quality, safety, privacy, efficiency and patient convenience in mind, the Endoscopy Center is a state-of-the-art facility equipped with the latest technology including high definition monitors as well as an electronic medical record system, which provides your physician with information regarding previous exams and treatment modalities immediately.
 In addition, this full-service center operates with a highly trained support staff of nurses to ensure the highest standards of patient care.

 - Endoscopy - gastroscopy, colonoscopy and endoscopic retrograde cholangiopancreatography (ERCP).
 Endoscopy is the use of a small, flexible lighted tube called an endoscope, which produces video images of the upper and lower intestinal tracts and the upper bile-producing system.
 Depending on the location of your symptoms, your physician chooses the endoscopic procedure necessary to diagnose and treat diseases and problems of the intestinal tract.

 - 24-hour pH Monitoring - a procedure to measure the level of acidity in the esophagus.

 - Esophageal Manometry - a procedure in which a thin tube is inserted into the esophagus to record muscle pressures and evaluate motor disorders.

 - Ano-rectal Manometry - a procedure in which a thin tube is inserted into the anus and rectum to record pressures and measure sensations from the anal and rectal sphincters.

 - Impedence - provides evaluation of bolus transit to determine the functional importance of motility abnormalities.